mainwp/mainwp.dev/memory-bank/activeContext.md

 ## Next Steps

-1. **Complete Developer Guides Implementation**:
+1. **Implement Beginner-Friendly Content Improvements**:
+   - Create a dedicated "Getting Started" landing page with a step-by-step numbered process
+   - Implement a visual progress tracker showing the learning journey
+   - Add difficulty level indicators (Beginner/Intermediate/Advanced) to all guides
-   - Create additional guides for specific integration scenarios:
+   - Create "What You'll Learn" and "Prerequisites Checklist" sections for each guide
-     * Social Media API Integration Guide
-     * E-commerce Platform Integration Guides (for platforms other than WooCommerce)
-   - Add more code snippets and templates for common integration patterns
-   - Expand the MainWP API Client PHP guide with more real-world examples

-2. **Update Existing Documentation**:
+   - Add more visual aids (diagrams, flowcharts) to help conceptual understanding
+   - Break long content into more digestible chunks with clear subheadings
+   - Ensure all markdown files stay under 800 lines when possible, splitting longer guides into logical parts
    - Review and update any remaining instances of old terminology
-   - Ensure consistent terminology usage across all documentation
-   - Add more examples and use cases for both extensions and integrations

-3. **Enhance Integration-Specific Content**:
-   - Create detailed guides for authentication methods (API keys, OAuth, JWT)
-   - Add troubleshooting guides for common API issues
-   - Develop best practices for API rate limiting and caching
-   - Create security guidelines for handling API credentials

-4. **Implement Hook Firing Order Documentation**:
+2. **Implement Hook Firing Order Documentation**:
    - Document the general sequence of when major MainWP hooks fire
    - Provide guidance on choosing appropriate priorities
    - Identify hook dependency chains
    - Document common pitfalls related to hook timing

-6. **Update Main Navigation**:
+   - Create a simple visual timeline of hook execution for beginners

+3. **Improve Discoverability and Navigation**:
    - Modify index.html to include prominent links to developer guides
    - Ensure consistent navigation between all documentation types

-7. **Set Up GitHub Pages**: Configure GitHub Pages for hosting the generated documentation.
+   - Set up GitHub Pages for hosting the generated documentation
+   - Enhance navigation to guide first-time developers through a logical learning path
+   - Create a more intuitive structure for beginners to follow

-8. **Enhance Error Handling**: Improve error handling and logging for the automated process.
+4. **Enhance Error Handling**: Improve error handling and logging for the automated process.

-9. **Test GitHub Actions Workflows**: Test the GitHub Actions workflows to ensure they work correctly.
+5. **Test GitHub Actions Workflows**: Test the GitHub Actions workflows to ensure they work correctly.

-10. **Verify GitHub Links**: Ensure all GitHub repository links in the hooks documentation are working correctly and pointing to the right files and line numbers.
+6. **Verify GitHub Links**: Ensure all GitHub repository links in the hooks documentation are working correctly and pointing to the right files and line numbers.

-11. **Evaluate Documentation Format Options**: Assess the benefits of adding Markdown-based API documentation alongside the existing RST format, potentially using a dual documentation approach with separate directories.
+7. **Evaluate Documentation Format Options**: Assess the benefits of adding Markdown-based API documentation alongside the existing RST format, potentially using a dual documentation approach with separate directories.

 ## Active Decisions and Considerations

+1. **Beginner-Friendly Documentation Strategy**: Implementing a more accessible approach for new developers:
+   - Creating a clearer "first steps" pathway with fewer initial choices
+   - Adding visual progress indicators to show learning journey
+   - Using consistent difficulty level indicators across all guides
+   - Implementing more visual aids for conceptual understanding
+   - Breaking complex topics into smaller, more digestible chunks

+2. **Code Quality Standards**: Establishing consistent standards for all code examples:
+   - Following WordPress coding standards for formatting and naming conventions
+   - Implementing proper security practices (validation, sanitization, capability checks)
+   - Enhancing error handling with contextual messages and logging
+   - Using defensive programming techniques throughout examples
+   - Ensuring consistent commenting style with DocBlocks

+3. **File Size Management**: Keeping documentation files maintainable:
+   - Targeting markdown files under 800 lines when possible
+   - Using a "Part 1/Part 2" approach for complex topics
+   - Creating dedicated "Quick Start" companion files for experienced developers
+   - Ensuring logical content splitting with clear navigation between related parts

-1. **Terminology Update**: Adopted new terminology to distinguish between different types of MainWP add-ons:
+4. **Terminology Update**: Adopted new terminology to distinguish between different types of MainWP add-ons:
    - **Add-on(s)**: Umbrella term for all add-ons
    - **Extension**: An add-on that works WITHOUT a third-party plugin or API
    - **Integration**: An add-on that works WITH a third-party plugin or API